Capital gains tax: Latvia

 As of 1 January 2018 the new corporate income tax act is applicable, according to which the company's profit is taxable at a rate of 20% only upon the distribution of profits.
 In general the capital gain arising on the disposal of a capital asset is treated as an ordinary income and is subject to a 20% corporate income tax only, when the profit is distributed.

 A Latvian company can reduce the tax base by the capital gains the company has earned from the sale of shares, if the Latvian company has held those shares for at least 36 months.
 If a Latvian holding company sells the shares which it has owned for less than three years, the company should not pay tax at the moment of the sale (but when the capital gain is distributed).
 However, if the company has held the shares for three years or more, the company can distribute the capital gains as dividends tax-free (except, real estate companies).

 Personal income tax like dividends, interest and income from life insurance contracts and private pension funds are taxed at 10%.
 Capital gains on the disposal of capital assets (such as real estate, shares and bonds) are taxed at 20%.

 Lithuania

 Capital gains in Lithuania are taxed as a general taxable income, therefore personal income tax or corporate income tax apply.
 As of 2021, 15% tax rate is applied for the disposal of securities and sale of property.

-Malaysia

-As of January 1, 2024, Malaysia has implemented a Capital Gains Tax (CGT), marking a significant shift in its tax regime.
-The tax applies primarily to unlisted shares in Malaysian companies and foreign capital assets, with specific exemptions and rates.